How To Find Your Cause

 Tong Yee from School of Thought put it best:

-“Every time you bitch, you identify a market need”
+“Every time you catch yourself bitching, you identify a market need”

 When you hear yourself complaining about the world, keep asking yourself why you care, and what you could do to fix it.